awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-assign-tasks.md

 In this procedure, you add a task to a maintenance window\.
 Tasks are the actions performed on a resource during a maintenance window execution\.

 The following four types of tasks can be added to a maintenance window:
-+ Systems Manager Run Command commands
++ AWS Systems Manager Run Command commands
 + Systems Manager Automation workflows
 + AWS Lambda functions
 + AWS Step Functions tasks

 **To assign tasks to a maintenance window**

+1. Open the AWS Systems Manager console at [https://console\.aws\.amazon\.com/systems\-manager/](https://console.aws.amazon.com/systems-manager/)\.

+1. In the navigation pane, choose **Maintenance Windows**\.

-1. In the list of maintenance windows, choose a maintenance window \.
+1. In the list of maintenance windows, choose a maintenance window\.

 1. Choose **Actions**, and then choose the option for the type of task you want to register with the maintenance window:
    + **Register Run command task**